nitagon0083/SpriteSystem/Apps/Medi-Sort/README_EN.md

 *   **Cultural Guide:** Advises on Japanese medical rules (Cash-only clinics, removing shoes, bringing passports).

 ### 2. 📸 Multimodal Support (New!)
-*   **Photo Input:** Users can simply upload a photo of their medication or insurance policy.
+*   **Photo Input:** Users can simply upload a photo of their medication.
 The AI extracts the necessary information for the doctor.
 *   **Easy Interface:** Supports voice input via microphone, reducing stress when sick.

 ### 3. 🚑 Safety & Connectivity